corvvs/inception-1/README.md

 - run `make stop` to stop the containers.
 - run `make prune` to stop the containers and/or delete the volumes.

+NOTE: to change the docker-compose volumes location, you will need to change it in the `Makefile` and on the `srcs/docker-compose.yml` file.

 P.S.: you can change variables such as the Domain, users and passwords on the `srcs/.env` file.

 ## About this project